10 Guitar Habits Even Experienced Players Struggle With

 Here’s how to break out of that:

-- Set a challenge: Pick one technique you usually avoid, like alternate picking or wide stretches, and give it way more focused time.
+• Set a challenge: Pick one technique you usually avoid, like alternate picking, and give it more practice time.

-- Flip the rhythm: Play the same notes but shift the timing.
-Maybe try an odd time signature.
-Even small changes force your brain to adapt.
+• Flip the rhythm: Play the same notes but shift the timing; maybe try an odd time signature.

-Noodling always feels fun.. until it turns into months of standing still.
+Noodling always feels fun until it turns into months of no progress.
 The fastest way to grow is to set simple goals.
-Learn triads across the neck.
-Get comfortable improvising in new keys.
+I typically recommend things like learning triads, or getting comfortable with improvising in new keys, but it obviously depends on your skill level, too.

-Write down one short-term goal and one long-term goal.
-That small bit of structure keeps your practice moving forward instead of looping in circles.
+Write down one short-term goal and one long-term goal that you want to achieve as a guitar player.
+That structure will keep your practice moving forward instead of looping in circles or noodling.

 Conclusion